Saturday, September 9, 2023 | 10 a.m.-1 p.m.

 Caricature portraits | 11 a.m.-1 p.m.

-Visit vendor tables on the upstairs walking track
+Visit vendor tables on the upstairs walking track and in the cafe lounge area.

 Vanderbilt at MNPS Health Care Centers